Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Conclusion

 In this work, we have explored possible nonlinear corrections to the linear predication of cold dark matter theory, in order to accurately model the galaxy clustering signal in Fourier-space for the Roman High Latitude Spectroscopic Survey \citep{Wang22}.
 Roman is expected to observe $\sim 10M$ H$\alpha$ emission line galaxies between redshifts $1.0-2.0$, with an H$\alpha$ flux $>10^{-16}$ [ergs/s/cm$^2$] at a signal-to-noise ratio of $6.5\sigma$.
 Redshifts from [OIII] will also be obtained by Roman at higher redshifts, but we focus on the H$_\alpha$ survey only in this work.

 We use a lightcone galaxy mock created using the semi-analytical model (SAM) {\sc galacticus} to paint galaxies onto a cosmological N-body simulation.
 The method requires a tuning of the dust model to match observational data.
 The mock we use adopts the dust model calibrated to the HiZELS H$\alpha$ luminosity function.
 We make a cut in the H$\alpha$ flux at $>10^{-16}$ [ergs/s/cm$^2$] in redshift slices $z=[(1.0,1.2),(1.2,1.4),(1.4,1.6),(1.6,2.0)]$.
 We then measure the power spectrum monopole and quadrupole multipole moments following FKP methodology.
 We utilize the code package {\sc camb} to predict the linear power spectrum from cosmological parameters for the redshift of interest, shift the model into redshift-space with the inclusion of redshift-space distortions, i.e., Kaiser squashing and Finger-of-God effect, and apply a window function to account for the geometry of our simulated survey.
-We then assess the appropriate non-linear corrections to this model, since although the universe becomes more and more linear at higher redshifts, a purely linear model is not sufficient at $>k_{max}=0.25\,h$/Mpc between $z=1.0-2.0$.
-Therefore, it is important that we consider carefully how we make nonlinear corrections to the linear theory since the statistical power available to constrain cosmological models on large-scales is limited and if we want to improve our understanding of dark energy via observations of the BAO signal and the growth-rate of large-scale structure, we must push to smaller scales.